Accord-Project/aec3po/README.md

     - Classes: _Container_, _Table_, _Column_, _Row_, _Cell_.
     - Properties: _contains_, _isContainedIn_, _caption_.

 Each module encompasses classes that represent specific entities or concepts in the construction domain.
 For example, the **_Document_** module deals with different types of statements, evidence, and related properties.
-The **_CheckMethod_** module focuses on different types of check methods, such as procedural, declarative, boolean, component, SHACL and ACCORD checks.
+The **_CheckMethod_** module focuses on different types of check methods, such as procedural, declarative, boolean, component, SHACL and composite checks.
 Similarly, the **_Design_** module includes classes representing design-related concepts, while the **_FeatureOfInterest_** module deals with features like building components and spaces.
 The **_CheckingAct_** module represents different verifier roles, their associated methods, and the **_ConformanceReport_** stores the outcomes of the check, their validation results and the corresponding messages.

 ### AEC3PO Alignments <a name="alignments"></a>